EfrainAD/100-Days-of-JavaScript/README.md

 ## Day Thirteen
 <p>Another needed to see video to understand what was wanted, so this is on hold for later so I have time to forget what I saw.</p>
+<p>Back, definitly forgot what I saw.
+I read up it to get it.
+The solution was easer to read then mine without knwoing anything.
+I pulled from the example code on MDN.</p>
+<p>I did learn if I add two js files in one html, my delairing carries over to te second file.</p>

 ## Day Fourteen
 <p>Need to be careful about web browser security.
 And to change web broswers.</p>

+<p></p>
 <p></p>